znuny/Znuny4OTRS-AdvancedDynamicFields/README.md

 **Commercial Support**

-For this extension and for OTRS in general visit [https://www.znuny.com](https://www.znuny.com).
+For this add-on and for OTRS in general visit [https://www.znuny.com](https://www.znuny.com).
 Looking forward to hear from you!

 Enjoy!